AWS ACL (Access Control List)

-An Access Control List (ACL) in AWS is a set of rules used to define and manage permissions for resources within AWS services.
+An Access Control List (ACL) in AWS is a set of rules that define permissions for accessing resources within specific AWS services.

 There are two main types of ACLs to control access to Amazon S3 buckets and objects: